 Studies on mtDNA restriction patterns provide evidence that the 'resident' and 'transient' types are genetically distinct (Stevens et al. 1989, Hoelzel 1991, Hoelzel and Dover 1991, Hoelzel et al. 1998).
 Analysis of 73 samples collected from eastern North Pacific killer whales from California to Alaska has demonstrated significant genetic differences among 'transient' whales from California through Alaska, 'resident' whales from the inland waters of Washington, and 'resident' whales ranging from British Columbia to the Aleutian Islands and Bering Sea (Hoelzel et al. 1998).
-Most sightings of the Eastern North Pacific Southern Resident stock of killer whales have occurred in inland waters of Washington and southern British Columbia.
-However, pods belonging to this stock have also been sighted in coastal waters off Vancouver Island and Washington (Bigg et al. 1990), Ford et al. 2000), as far south as Grays Harbor (Bigg et al. 1990), and members of two pods were observed in Monterey Bay, California, in January 2000 (N. Black, pers. comm.).
+Most sightings of the Eastern North Pacific Southern Resident stock of killer whales have occurred in the summer in inland waters of Washington and southern British Columbia.
+However, pods belonging to this stock have also been sighted in coastal waters off southern Vancouver Island and Washington (Bigg et al.